How to watch Zuckerberg testify at the European Parliament

 European Parliament usually doesn't get this level of attention.
 Even most Europeans are not quite sure about the parliament's role and powers.
 Only 42% of voters turned out to vote in the parliament's last elections in 2014.

-The parliament is comprised of 751 MEP representing the 28 EU member states.
+There are 751 members of parliament, representing the 28 EU member states.

 Although it has the power to propose new European laws and to oversee European Union's budget, the main political force in the European Union is the European Council -- the body formed of the member states' heads of state.